 – Full recovery from the sedation is followed by a return to the patient’s room, where he or she will typically be given electrolytes and fluids to combat the dehydration that often results from detox.
 Once the medical staff determines that the patient has physically stabilized, he or she is released into the recovery phase of treatment.

-– The number of days that each person stays in the final recovery phase will vary a bit.
-The purpose of this treatment phase is to allow full recovery from the detox program.
-The person must regain a normal sleep cycle, demonstrate the ability to control body temperature, be fully hydrated, and have no undue anxiety, irritability or other emotional discomfort.
+– The purpose of the recovery phase is to allow full recovery from the detox program.
+Focuses are on a normal sleep cycle, demonstrate the ability to control body temperature, be fully hydrated, and have no undue anxiety, irritability or other emotional discomfort.
 When patients have fully regained their health, they return to their lives.

 Rapid opiate detox is designed to be quite safe for the patient.
 The procedure takes place in a full-service hospital and is overseen by medical professionals.
 Each patient is fully evaluated before the detox procedure and is closely monitored during and after.